-Upon completion of this offering, we will have 25,493,877 shares of common stock outstanding.
-Of these shares of common stock, the 3,575,000 shares of common stock being sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction under the Securities Act, except for any such shares which may be held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
-The remaining 22,204,591 shares (which includes 285,714 shares of common stock acquired by two of our executive officers in connection with the consummation of this offering) of common stock held by our existing stockholders and 4,340,270 shares issuable upon exercise of outstanding options will be "restricted securities," as that term is defined in Rule 144, and may be resold only after registration under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rule 144 and Rule 701 under the Securities Act, which rules are summarized below.
+Upon completion of this offering, we will have 26,468,877 shares of common stock outstanding.
+Of these shares of common stock, the 4,550,000 shares of common stock being sold in this offering, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction under the Securities Act, except for any such shares which may be held or acquired by an "affiliate" of ours, as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
+The remaining 21,918,877 shares of common stock held by our existing stockholders and 4,340,270 shares issuable upon exercise of outstanding options will be "restricted securities," as that term is defined in Rule 144, and may be resold only after registration under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rule 144 and Rule 701 under the Securities Act, which rules are summarized below.
 These remaining shares of common stock will be available for sale in the public market only after the expiration of the lock-up agreements described in "Underwriting," and then only if registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, as described below.